souraj93/React-Custom-Dynamic-Table/README.md

 Description- Default value is false.
 If you want filter column option then make it as true.

 **Note**: filter with multiple column is only available if pagination, filtering, sorting are being handled from server side, not from UI (if allData: false).
-If you use allData: true, then filter with single column will be applied.
+If you use allData: true, then filter with single column will be applied only.

 Example-